 Mâcon hosted its last Tour de France in 2012.
 That stage took in three mountains and it turned out to be a day for the breakaway.
 Thomas Voeckler finished solo in Bellegarde-sur-Valserine.

-Following the passage over the Côte d’Affoux (8.5 kilometres at 4.5%) the second half of the race offers two more KOM climbs.
-Côte de la Croix de Part peaks at kilometre 133 after a 4.9 kilometres climb at 7.9%.
+Following the passage over the Côte d’Affoux (8.5 kilometres at 4.5%) the second half of the race offers three more KOM climbs.
+Côte de la Croix de Part peaks at kilometre 133 after a 4.9 kilometres toil at 7.9%.
 The Côte d’Aveize is also polka dot material.
-The 5.2 kilometres climb at 6.4% is crested with 50 kilometres remaining.
+The 5.2 kilometres climb at 6.4% is crested with 51.5 kilometres remaining.
 The route continues to go either up or down with the Côte de la Jaillère standing out.
 The 1.9 kilometres hill slopes at 7.9%, while it is crested with 12.5 kilometres out.
 Moreover, time bonuses of 8, 5 and 2 seconds are up for grabs at the top.

 Click on the images to zoom